Volunteer Overview - New Covenant Center

 Communications

-• Assist with OutREACH to local corporations, potential donors & service organizations
+• Assist with out reach to local corporations, potential donors & service organizations

 • Help prepare quarterly newsletter